IBMStreams/streamsx.cdc/documentation/Usage.md

 The behaviour of the CDC Streams user exit is determined by the settings in `CDCStreams.properties` file, which is kept in the `CDCStreamsUserExit` folder.
 You can create multiple properties files and refer to them as a parameter in the subscription-level user exit.
 The user exit will first look for the properties file in the CDC engine's classpath (which has been enhanced with the `CDCStreamsUserExit` directory).
 If the specified properties file is not found in the classpath, the user exit will try to load it from the current directory, which is the _cdc-home_ directory.

 The most-important parameters to configure in the CDCStreams.properties file are:
-* outputType: Specifies the target of the user exit.
+* `outputType`: Specifies the target of the user exit.
 For the tightest integration between CDC and Streams, we recommend to set this parameter to "cdcsource"; this causes the user exit to try to connect to the toolkit's CDCSource operator
-* tcpHostPort: Host name (or IP address) and port that the Streams application is listening to.
+* `tcpHostPort`: Host name (or IP address) and port that the Streams application is listening to.
 This parameter applies when the outputType is cdcsource or tcpsource only
+* `handshakeAferMaxTransactions`: When the transaction volume of the source tables is high, doing a handshake for every logical unit of work (transaction) is inefficient.
+Together with the `handshakeAfterMaxSeconds` property, this setting provides a means to delay the handshake to only when the configured number of transactions has been transmitted, or when a timer interval has expired.
+Beware that when there is a longer period without any replicated transactions, the subscription's bookmark will not advance.
+If the subscription is stopped and restarted, the transactions that were committed after the last handshake will be sent to the Streams application again.
+Dependent on the use case, you may then have to include logic to de-duplicate the redundant records.
+Alternatively, set the `handshakeAfterMaxTransactions` to `1`, in which case the handshake is done for every committed transaction.

 ## Mapping tables
 First you must create a subscription referencing the source datastore and the target datastore.
 The target datastore must reference the CDC installation in which the CDCStreams user exit has been placed.